gotchoices/MyCHIPs/doc/learn-protocol.md

 OBSOLETE:
 For the Stock, it is slightly more complicated.
 It must be able to conform to the chaining order it receives from the foil.
-It can't really consider itself fully settled until receiving proper confirmation from the foil.
+It can't consider itself fully settled until receiving proper confirmation from the foil.
 And if it finds itself in possession of valid chits the foil hasn't chained yet, it will have to queue them for retransmission under the regular chit protocol.

 OBSOLETE:
 [![state-cons](uml/state-cons.svg)](uml/state-cons.svg)

 ### Route Discovery Protocol
-Readers not already familiar with credit lifts, should fully understand [the section on lifts](learn-lift.md) before proceeding.
+Readers not already familiar with credit lifts, can refer to [this section on lifts](learn-lift.md) for figures and background that will be referred to below.

-As mentioned there, a database has knowledge of *local* segments that have capacity for a potential credit lift.
+A site database has knowledge of *local* segments that have capacity for a potential credit lift.
 But it also needs a way to cooperate with *foreign* peer sites to initiate lifts or participate in their lifts.

 Each site needs to know whether a potential external route might exist where: